Bhanu9110/ShopWebsite/README.md

 - Footer.jsx: (not included but presumably a simple footer).

-- Other smaller components like Header, ExploreMenu, FoodDisplay, AppDownload.
+- Other smaller components like Header, ExploreMenu, MaterialDisplay, AppDownload.

 - Styling